top of page

 How to get noticed by press and publishers

-Digital Bandidos is a new game publisher with a secret behind our masks: decades of experience, hundreds of games published, and a lifelong passion for everything indie.
+James Batchelor is communications manager at Digital Bandidos, a new indie publisher whose team carries a secret behind their masks: decades of experience, hundreds of games published, and a lifelong passion for everything indie.

 james-batchelor-square.jpeg